kongmunist/mywebsite/pages/projects/chargerless.md

 Hello!

-This post is going to be a bit of a departure from my other posts.
-Usually I write up a project after it's done, but this time I'm going to explain it to you as it's happening because I think this time it'll take years to finish.
+Usually I write up a project after it's done, but this time I'm going to explain it to you as it's happening.
 Check out the website at [chargerless.xyz](https://chargerless.xyz/)

 {{ add_pic("chargerless/beaut.jpg", "") }}